 My first test was taken when I was 21.
 I was in a relationship at the time.
 I took a test for diabetes and testosterone and they came back normal.
 I also went to a urologist.

-Today, just to get an appointment is quite difficult.
-It’s been with me all my life and it’s not life threatening, so being treated with the NHS, can take 3-6 months to get an appointment alone.
-I don’t blame the NHS at all.
-They don’t have the finances to get to the bottom of this and I am highly appreciative for everything they have done for me.
+Today, just getting an appointment is quite difficult.
+It’s been with me all my life and it’s not life-threatening, so being treated with public healthcare, can take 3-6 months to get an appointment alone.
+I don’t blame the healthcare system at all and I am highly appreciative of everything they have done for me.
 I have undertaken psychosexual therapy too.
 It’s a bit frustrating but I’m not resentful at all.

 What advice would you give to someone who has delayed ejaculation?